-Cloudberries sparkle in the swamps of Arctic Norway for a few weeks every summer.
+Cloudberries sparkle in the marshlands of Arctic Norway for a few weeks every summer.

 The fruit of the cloudberry plant is an amber-colored fruit that resembles raspberries and blackberries.